 The "ball" tamales, so-called because of their spherical shape, are basically made of corn dough wrapped in tuzas (corn husks), without a filling or additional ingredient.
 The purpose of the ball tamales, was initially to replace the tortillas at Easter, a time when the nixtamal mills did not work out of respect for the faith, but now, with the advent of the cornflour already prepared, these tamales have tended to disappear like the nixtamal mills.

 Finally, in El Salvador, sweet tamales are known as "de azúcar" and their filling is usually based on raisins.
 This type of tamale has also become increasingly scarce.

-In Colombia there are different varieties of tamales; depending on the region for example: In Cauca tamales have peanuts, the llaneros (hallacas) have turtle meat, the costinos are made in December to celebrate the New Year (like in Venezuela), etc.
+In Colombia there are different varieties of tamales; depending on the region for example: In Cauca tamales have peanuts, llaneros (hallacas) have turtle meat, los costinos are made in December to celebrate the New Year (like in Venezuela), etc.

 The most famous Colombian tamales are those of Tolima; a department located in the central region of the country; basically, the tamale is composed of corn flour, rice and peas, accompanied by boiled egg, a slice of carrot, a portion of bacon, pork and a chicken, seasoned slightly with salt and pepper, all cooked and wrapped in a banana leaf, usually served with arepa or bread and chocolate.
 It is a quite traditional dish and is usually eaten on weekends.

 It is traditionally made from corn flour and anco (a variety of pumpkin), and is filled with pig's head meat, raisins, eggs, and seasoning.
 It is covered with "chala" (dried corn leaf) and tied.
 It is cooked in a pot with boiling water and salt.
 This type of food is common in the northern zone, in the provinces of Salta and Jujuy.
 However, in the south of Argentina, it is not very common to eat these dishes.